The Council

 Tansi,

 My name is Anagya Grace Durohcer.
 I am Cree-Metis originally from Peace River, Alberta and a first-generation Afro-Caribbean Jamaican immigrant to Turtle Island.
 I also have mixed European (Scottish, French and English) settler ancestry.
 I was born and raised on the East Coast on Mississauga’s of the Credit, Anishanbeg, Chippewa, Haudenosaunee and Wendat territory.
-Today, I am a guest and learner on lək̓ʷəŋən and W̱SÁNEĆ homelands, I raise my hands to the people of these beautiful lands for the family and community I have found here.
+Today I am a guest and learner on Xwsepsum, Songhees, and W̱SÁNEĆ homelands to which I raise my hands too for the family and community I have found here.

-I am a Third-year Undergraduate Indigenous Studies Major and Art Education Minor.
+I am a fourth year undergraduate Indigenous Studies Major and Art Education Minor.
 Some of my interests are food, art (music, visuals, textiles, and more), emotions, anime, and biking.
 You can often find me with friends, listening to music, running around the First Peoples House or UVSS, and, most of all, giggling.